truzo/tomango-2018/site/content/created/fludes-carpets.md

 	citation="Andy Laird, Managing Director, Fludes Carpets"
 >}}

-Based on the brief we proposed creating a more robust and informative Karndean section of the website.
+Based on the brief, we proposed creating a more robust and informative Karndean section of the website.
 The goal was to produce a hub of information to answer the majority of the visitor’s questions about the product.

 {{< button "http://www.fludes-carpets.co.uk" >}}Visit site{{</ button >}}